 1 Thessalonians 2:19-20

-For who is our hope or joy or crown to boast of before our Lord Jesus at his coming?
-Is it not of course you?
-For you are our glory and joy!

 Introduction

-Mark 3:13-19

-Now Jesus went up the mountain and called for those he wanted, and they came to him.
-He appointed twelve (whom he named apostles), so that they would be with him and he could send them to preach and to have authority to cast out demons.
-He appointed twelve: To Simon he gave the name Peter; to James and his brother John, the sons of Zebedee, he gave the name Boanerges (that is, “sons of thunder”); and Andrew, Philip, Bartholomew, Matthew, Thomas, James the son of Alphaeus, Thaddaeus, Simon the Zealot, and Judas Iscariot, who betrayed him.

 T o be a true follower of Jesus requires that we die to our agenda and take up His.
 The question we must ask ourselves is “What was His agenda, and what did He do that we must emulate?”
 In this lesson, we will take a closer look at His three-year public ministry.
 You may say “He did a lot of things in those three years,” and that is true.
 However, as we are about to see, the task that the Father gave Him to do was to invest His life building people till they reached spiritual adulthood.
 But more specifically, He invested His life in twelve ordinary men.
+Read Mark 3:13-19.
 They were His yous, and they were His work!
 This is the meaning of the title of this lesson.

 Where I Am, There My Servant Will Be